cdio/caio/README.md

 * VICEKB (vice)

-Keyboard layouts are simple text files, existing layouts can be modified using any text editor and new layouts can be added to the system by just placing the new file inside the *keymasdir* directory which defaults to *$PREFIX/share/cemu/keymaps*.
+Keyboard layouts are simple text files, existing layouts can be modified using a text editor and new layouts can be added to the system by just placing the new file inside the *keymasdir* directory which defaults to *$PREFIX/share/cemu/keymaps*.